compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 ## Overview

 This tutorial shows how to run a standard predefined RNA-seq analysis on the Brown HPC cluster OSCAR, using the bioflows tool.
+!!! attention
+    #Prerequisites
+    - Make sure you have access to the OSCAR cluster or request one by contacting support@ccv.brown.edu
+    - If you are not comfortable with the Linux environment you can

 The workflow consists of the following steps:

 -  **Fastqc**: For QC of Raw Fastq reads
 -  **GSNAP** alignment of the reads to the reference genome of the reads